Contact Us

 In this article, we’ll cover everything you need to know about hiring a CTO, including:

-• What exactly a CTO does
+• What exactly does a CTO do

 • When you should think about hiring one